Tag: Trust Issues

 Emotionally Focused Therapy for Couples

-Emotionally Focused Therapy, often called EFT, is an attachment-based approach to couples counseling that helps partners understand the emotional patterns beneath conflict, distance, defensiveness, and disconnection.
-Rather than focusing only on communication techniques, EFT helps couples identify the deeper needs, fears, and protective responses that keep them stuck.
+Emotionally Focused Therapy, often called EFT or EFCT, is an attachment-based approach to couples counseling.
+It helps partners understand the emotional pattern beneath repeated conflict, defensiveness, withdrawal, mistrust, and disconnection.
+Instead of treating one person as the problem, EFT helps the couple identify the cycle that keeps both partners feeling hurt, alone, or emotionally unsafe.

 Start Here